Ikergune/firos/README.md

 # Getting Topic Types

-There is also a way to request the topic type, which is usefull in order to add them to the previous _robots.json_ file.
+There is also a way to request the topic type, which is usefull in order to add them to the previous `robots.json` file.
-The following example is based on the _Turtlesim_ example of ROS available here <http://wiki.ros.org/turtlesim>.
+The following example is based on the `Turtlesim` example of ROS available [here](http://wiki.ros.org/turtlesim).
 Here are the steps to follow:

 1. Launch the `rostopic list` command.
 This will show all the registered topics.